NeiwKai/AIDONTKNOW-ai-bias-bounty/README.md

 Statistical Parity Difference: -0.18477814015950886

 ---
-After that we decide to use fairlearn model to evaluate fairness the sensitive cases ('Gender' and 'Race') *Before Mitigation*
+After that we decide to use fairlearn model to evaluate fairness the sensitive cases ('Gender' and 'Race') <br>
+*Before Mitigation*
 <img alt="graph of gender and race" src="visualization/beforeMitigation.png" />
 *After Mitigation with ThresholdOptimizer from fairlearn*
 <img alt="graph of gender and race" src="visualization/afterMitigation.png" />